 - Cleaning chemicals

-The snug construction of today's homes also contributes greatly to poor IAQ.
-Upgrades like weather stripping and storm doors are designed to decrease utility expenses.
-However, they also prevent proper ventilation by keeping inside air in and outside air out.
-The consequence could be an increase of fumes inside your home.
+The secure construction of today's homes also contributes greatly to poor IAQ.
+Upgrades like weather stripping and storm doors are designed to decrease heating and cooling expenses.
+However, they also prevent proper ventilation by keeping interior air in and outside air out.
+The outcome may be an increase of vapors inside your home.

-Poor IAQ can be a direct or indirect source of various health troubles.
-Medical professionals have determined that nearly half of all illnesses are linked or irritated by indoor air pollution.
+Poor IAQ can be a direct or indirect source of some health issues.
+Medical experts have found that up to half of all illnesses are tied or irritated by indoor air pollution.

-Chemicals within your home can bring on flu-like sickness including headaches, nausea and respiratory inflammation.
-It can also worsen allergies and asthma.
+Chemicals within your home can create flu-like illness like headaches, nausea and respiratory inflammation.
+It can also trigger allergies and asthma.